Julia Cumming: Sunflower Bean

 Cumming and Nick Kivlen performing with Sunflower Bean.

 In August 2013, Cumming joined guitarist Nick Kivlen and drummer Olive Faber in Sunflower Bean, a power trio initially based in Glen Head, New York that had started off a spin-off of the band Turnip King.
 In the following year, the band moved to Bushwick, Brooklyn and became a part of the borough's thriving "DIY" scene, playing over eighty shows that year and earning themselves title of New York City's "hardest-working band of 2014".
 The band's appearance at the 2014 CMJ Music Marathon received good notices from All Songs Considered reviewer Bob Boilen and from The New York Timess Jon Pareles, who wrote "New York is still home to bands as varied as Sunflower Bean, whose music suggests what might have happened if psychedelia had emerged after punk and the Police rather than before."

 The band recorded their debut EP Show Me Your Seven Secrets (initially self-released on January 27, 2015) and was signed to Fat Possum Records later that year.
 The album Human Ceremony was released on February 5, 2016, garnering largely positive reviews;

 "I Was a Fool", the first single released from Sunflower Bean's second album Twentytwo In Blue, debuted on NPR's "Songs We Love" series on November 3, 2017.
 Twentytwo In Blue was released on March 23, 2018 by Mom + Pop Music in the U.S. and Lucky Number Music worldwide.

 She has collaborated with other artists and appeared on the album The Ultra Vivid Lament by Manic Street Preachers in 2021.

+Solo career

+On February 18, 2026, Cumming announced the signing of a contract with Partisan Records for the release of a solo album called Julia, released on April 24.
+On the same day, the single "My Life" was released at the same time as a music video directed by Edgar Wright, and her first-ever solo tour was announced with dates in New York, Los Angeles and Paris.